dykyi-roman/enterprise-skeleton/README.md

 # Infrastructure

+PHP container will be build automatically depend on which services you choose.

 | Category          | Services                  | Version                        | Browser URL                                     |
 |-------------------|---------------------------|--------------------------------|-------------------------------------------------|
 | Language          | • PHP                     | v8.3                           | -                                               |